 - At the request of your supervisor, performing necessary essential tasks

 Unauthorized visits to campus compromise our custodial crews’ efforts to clean and sanitize offices and buildings.
 Our priority is to clean these spaces and then shut the buildings.
-If you need to pick up prescription medication, contact Campus Police at 310-660-3100 and email@example.com to coordinate your visit.
+If you need to come to the campus, contact your manager to coordinate your visit.
 Be sure to practice social distancing by staying at least six feet from others.

 The majority of campus employees are now working remotely, with only select essential personnel, such as Campus Police, allowed on site.
 Students, all other employees, and the public must remain off campus.
 Speak with your supervisor for additional information.